Naming and Resolution

 Modules extend upstream units without modifying them by importing the unit as a callable function:

-# @units-core provides openssh as a function with a default name
+# @module-core provides openssh as a function with a default name

 def openssh(name="openssh", extra_deps=[], **overrides):